Sea level rise: North America

 Tidal flooding in Miami during a king tide (October 17, 2016).
 The risk of tidal flooding increases with sea level rise.

 As of 2017, around 95 million Americans lived on the coast.
 The figures for Canada and Mexico were 6.5 million and 19 million.
 Increased chronic nuisance flooding and king tide flooding is already a problem in the highly vulnerable state of Florida.
 The US East Coast is also vulnerable.
-On average, the number of days with tidal flooding in the US increased 2 times in the years 2000–2020, reaching 3–7 days per year.
-In some areas the increase was much stronger: 4 times in the Southeast Atlantic and 11 times in the Western Gulf.
+On average, the number of days with tidal flooding in the US increased twofold in the years 2000–2020, reaching 3–7 days per year.
+In some areas the increase was much stronger: a quadrupling in the Southeast Atlantic and elevenfold in the Western Gulf.
 By the year 2030 the average number is expected to be 7–15 days, reaching 25–75 days by 2050.
-U.S. coastal cities have responded with beach nourishment or beach replenishment.
-This trucks in mined sand in addition to other adaptation measures such as zoning, restrictions on state funding, and building code standards.
+U.S. coastal cities have responded with beach nourishment or beach replenishment - adding mined sand to a beach - in addition to other adaptation measures such as zoning, restrictions on state funding, and building code standards.

-Along an estimated ~15% of the US coastline, the majority of local groundwater levels are already below sea level.
+Along an estimated 15% of the US coastline, the majority of local groundwater levels are already below sea level.
 This places those groundwater reservoirs at risk of sea water intrusion.
 That would render fresh water unusable once its concentration exceeds 2-3%.
 Damage is also widespread in Canada.
-It will affect major cities like Halifax and more remote locations like Lennox Island.
+It will affect major cities such as Halifax and more remote locations such as Lennox Island.
 The Mi'kmaq community there is already considering relocation due to widespread coastal erosion.
-In Mexico, damage from SLR to tourism hotspots like Cancun, Isla Mujeres, Playa del Carmen, Puerto Morelos and Cozumel could amount to US$1.4–2.3 billion.
-The increase in storm surge due to sea level rise is also a problem.
+In Mexico, damage from SLR to tourism hotspots such as Cancun, Isla Mujeres, Playa del Carmen, Puerto Morelos and Cozumel could amount to US$1.4–2.3 billion.
+The increase in storm surges due to sea level rise is also a problem.
 Due to this effect Hurricane Sandy caused an additional US$8 billion in damage, impacted 36,000 more houses and 71,000 more people.
 In the future, the northern Gulf of Mexico, Atlantic Canada and the Pacific coast of Mexico would experience the greatest sea level rise.
 By 2030, flooding along the US Gulf Coast could cause economic losses of up to US$176 billion.
-Using nature-based solutions like wetland restoration and oyster reef restoration could avoid around US$50 billion of this.
+Using nature-based solutions such as wetland restoration and oyster reef restoration could avoid around US$50 billion of this.